-Everybody knows ducks lay one egg a day.
-If you exclaim excitedly, “My duck laid two eggs today!” you’ll probably get funny looks.
-They’ll tell you, no, ducks never lay two eggs in a day.
+Ducks lay one egg a day.
+If you say, “My duck laid two eggs in one day!” you’ll probably get funny looks.
+It takes 24-26 hours for a duck’s body to create a fully-formed egg.
+Some would say it’s physically impossible for a duck to lay two eggs in one day.

 Can a duck really lay two eggs in one day?

 Surprisingly, yes, ducks occasionally lay two eggs in a day.

 It’s rare, but it does happen and it’s completely normal.

 This paper from the Alberta Poultry Research Centre mentions the possibility of a hen laying two eggs a day: http:

 Even more rare, but not unheard of, is a duck laying three eggs in one day.

 Don’t automatically jump to that conclusion, though—it’s possible the extra egg was laid the previous day, and you either missed it or it was laid in the afternoon or evening.
 It might also be possible that a duck you think is a male is actually a female.

 A duck that is laying her first ever eggs is most likely to lay two eggs in one day, due to her hormones being out of whack.
 Most commonly, one or both of the eggs will be soft-shelled, since ducks rarely have the resources to manufacture two shells in one day.
 Occasionally, both eggs will have normal shells.